Processing of licences issued under the Poisons and Therapeutic Goods Act 1966

 A remote desktop inspection requires the applicant to supply pictures and documentation of the premises.
 Remote desktop inspections are generally required when applying for licences involving Schedule 2, 3, and/or Schedule 4 substances (excluding Schedule 4 Appendix D substances, and Goods of High Illicit Value [GHIV]).

-Onsite inspections are required for applications to wholesale supply Schedule 4 Appendix D,Goods of High Illicit Value (GHIV) or Schedule 8 substances.
+Onsite inspections are required for applications to wholesale supply Schedule 4 Appendix D,Goods with High Illicit Value (GHIV) or Schedule 8 substances.

-Private health facilities are exempt from onsite inspections when applying for a licence to supply Schedule 8 substances.
+Private health facilities are exempt from onsite inspections when applying for a licence to supply Schedule 8 medicines.

 A facility or premises inspection may not be required when supplying by indent ('indent' refers to the supply of medicines, poisons, or therapeutic goods where the licence holder does not take possession of the scheduled substances or medicines).